-Raisi said, "Increased meetings and talks of the two countries' authorities have beneficial effect on enhancement of comprehensive mutual cooperation" after visiting his Pakistani counterpart in Samarkand on the sidelines of the Shanghai Cooperation Organization
+Raisi said, "Increased meetings and talks of the two countries' authorities have beneficial effect on enhancement of comprehensive mutual cooperation" after visiting his Pakistani counterpart in Samarkand on the sidelines of the Shanghai Cooperation Organization (SCO) meeting.

-For his part, Sharif stated that meeting President Raisi for the tremendous honor for him and that it "proves that the Iranians and the Pakistanis are members of the same family."
+For his part, Sharif stated that meeting President Raisi for the second time in five days is a and called for more commercial tremendous honor for him and that it "proves that the Iranians and the Pakistanis are members of the same family."